Condor PCI-1553 RT Send block for remote terminal

 Simulink® Real-Time™ Library for MIL-STD-1553

 The data vector signal input to this block is copied to the board message buffer that corresponds to the specified address.
 The input data vector must have the same length as specified in the Number of words to send parameter.
-The input vector can be either 16- or 32-bit signed or unsigned data.
+The input vector can be either 16-bit or 32-bit signed or unsigned data.
 The block sends only the bottom 16 bits of each element.

-Your model might have multiple Remote Terminal Send blocks.
+Your model can have multiple Remote Terminal Send blocks.
 To help you locate a particular block, the Remote Terminal Send block displays the channel number and address parameters.
 The address display has the format:

 remote terminal-T-sub address-number of words